 A team of academics led by Dr Claire Preston at Queen Mary College have been awarded funding over three years to compile and edit a Complete Works of Sir Thomas Browne which will include not only his major works but also letters and manuscripts which have not been previously published in a coherent way.
 The Works will comprise several volumes which are being worked on by a team of editors.
 The volumes will be published as they are finished, with the first expected in 2018.
-It is a massive amount of work which will take several years to complete.
+It is a large amount of work which will take 13 researchers several years to complete.

 The works of Sir Thomas Browne, an introduction